Best Commuter Bike Helmets to Keep Your Noggin Safe in 2023

 There are two ways to measure the size of your head.
 Either method works effectively, just ensure the helmet that you get fits snug and comfy when secured properly.

-First, you could take a piece of string or clothes measuring tape, wrapping it around the widest part of your head roughly above your eyebrows, and take this number in inches or centimeters.
+First, you could take a piece of string or clothes measuring tape, wrap it around the widest part of your head roughly above your eyebrows, and take this number in inches or centimeters.

 The other way is to go to your local bike shop to test a few sizes and brands, choosing the one that feels the best for you.